 - Differential bore Calipers: It helps if the pistons closer to the rear edge of the caliper are larger.
 Differential-bore calipers use smaller pistons up front, larger pistons toward the back.

-- Carbon Ceramic Brakes Rotors: These are the ultimate in brakes.
+- Porsche Composite Ceramic Brakes (PCCB): These are the ultimate in brakes.
 They are made from siliconized carbon fiber, with very high temperature capability, a 50% weight reduction over iron discs, a significant reduction in dust, and enhanced durability in corrosive environments over conventional iron discs.
 The calipers are painted yellow and the discs are internally vented similar to cast-iron ones, and cross-drilled.
 The cost, as you can imagine, is exorbitant.

 Brake caliper tool